loujainAlghamdi/CPIT-252/README.md

-# Moon Light Wedding Hall – Online Reservation System
+# Moon Light Wedding Hall – Reservation System
+CPIT-252 – System Analysis and Design
+King Abdulaziz University

-This project presents a complete analysis and design for an online reservation system for Moon Light Wedding Hall in Jeddah, Saudi Arabia.
+This project presents the complete analysis and design of a reservation system for **Moon Light Wedding Hall** in Jeddah, Saudi Arabia.
-The system aims to make it easier for customers to access hall information, explore available services, view schedules, and complete reservation steps.
-This project was developed as part of **CPIT-252 – System Analysis and Design** at King Abdulaziz University.
+The system was analyzed, modeled, and partially prototyped using Java, Figma, and Draw.io as part of the CPIT-252 course requirements.

+The objective of the system is to streamline the reservation process, provide clear service information, and support management tasks such as tracking events and customer details.

 ---

 ## Project Overview

-The Moon Light Wedding Hall system provides a structured process for customers to register, select a package, choose a date, and complete a reservation.
-It also supports management tasks such as tracking appointments, viewing upcoming events, and monitoring customer feedback.

-The project includes full documentation such as:
+The project delivers a full system analysis and design for a wedding hall reservation platform.
+It includes documentation of requirements, use cases, system diagrams, user interfaces, and a Java-based conceptual implementation.
+The work covers:

+- Requirement identification
-- Requirement analysis
+- System analysis
-- Use case scenarios
-- Data flow diagrams
-- Class and sequence diagrams
+- Functional and non-functional requirements
-- State diagrams
+- UML modeling
 - User interface design
+- Java-based implementation for main functions

 ---

-## Main Features
+## Features (Proposed System)

-### Customer Side
+### Customer Features
-- View hall information and available services
+- View available services and hall information
-- Browse a gallery of hall images
-- Create an account and log in
+- Register and log in
+- Choose packages
-- Select packages and available dates
+- Select an available event date
-- Submit reservation requests
+- Submit a reservation request
-- Receive reminder notifications before event day
+- Receive reminder notifications before their event
-- View visiting hours and location details
+- View visiting hours

-### Management Side
+### Management Features
-- Manage reservations
+- View and manage reservation requests
-- Access customer details
+- Access customer information
-- View upcoming event schedule
+- Display upcoming events
-- Track daily preparations
+- Track wedding-day preparations
 - Review customer feedback

 ---

 ## Problems Addressed

-Traditional wedding hall reservations often involve:
+The manual reservation process causes:
-- Limited access to information
+- Lack of direct access to information
-- Inaccurate or unclear availability
+- Unclear availability schedules
-- Requirement to visit in person
+- Need to visit the hall physically
-- Lack of centralized booking
 - Miscommunication regarding event preparation

-The proposed system solves these issues by providing:
+The proposed system addresses these issues by providing:
-- A unified and accessible online platform
+- A structured reservation workflow
-- Real-time availability
-- Clear booking steps
+- Clear communication of services
-- Organized service descriptions
+- Organized scheduling information
-- Automated reminders and customer tracking
+- Efficient customer–management interaction

 ---

-## Project Objectives

-- Develop an easy-to-use reservation interface
-- Provide updated details about hall services
+## Tools and Technologies

+### Development
+- **Java** (main programming language used during system modeling)

+### Design & Modeling
-- Display packages and availability accurately
+- **Figma** – UI design and layout
-- Allow users to register and book dates online
-- Support managers with tools to track and manage events
-- Improve communication and reduce booking errors
+- **Draw.io** – UML diagrams, DFDs, and workflow charts

+### Documentation
+- Structured according to CPIT-252 course guidelines

 ---

-## System Modeling and Documentation
+## System Documentation

-This project includes full system documentation, including:
+The project includes full system models created using Draw.io:

+- Use Case Diagram
-- **Use Case Diagram and Use Case Scenarios**
+- Use Case Scenarios
+- Activity Diagram
-- **DFD (Context Diagram, Level-0, Level-1, Level-2)**
+- Data Flow Diagram (Context, Level-0, Level-1, Level-2)
-- **Activity Diagram**
-- **Class Diagram**
+- Sequence Diagram
-- **Sequence Diagram**
+- Class Diagram
-- **State Machine Diagram**
-- **UI Mockups**
+- State Diagram

-(These diagrams can be added as images in a `documentation/` folder if needed.)
+UI mockups and interface concepts were designed using Figma.

 ---

-## Technologies and Tools

-- HTML5 and CSS
-- JavaScript
-- Figma (UI/Mockups)
-- UML Modeling Tools (for diagrams)
-- Structured Analysis (DFD, Use Cases)

----

-## Folder Structure (Suggested)
+## Notes

+This project was developed for academic purposes under the CPIT-252 course at King Abdulaziz University.
+It focuses on **analysis, design, modeling, and user interface development** rather than a full software implementation.